sakshamTanwar/BTP/README.md

 -   Reverse Geocoding Service :- The server is using MapMyIndia Reverse geocoding service.
 Provide the MapMyIndia API Key in the file src/services/coordResolver.ts
 -   RazorPay Payment Integration :- RazorPay Payment service is used to initiate and verify the payment.

-Following environment variables are required by the server:
+Following environment variables are required by the server, which can be provided in the `.env` file in the same directory:
+ - CLIENT_ID :- Client ID for OAuth Authentication, needed for sending Emails.
+ - CLIENT_SECRET :- Client Secret for OAuth Authentication, needed for sending Emails.
+ - REFRESH_TOKEN :- Refresh Token for OAuth Authentication, needed for sending Emails.
  - RZRPAY_KEY_ID :- ID provided by RazorPay.
  - RZRPAY_KEY_SECRET :- Secret provided by RazorPay.